AlfonsoG-dev/filesManager/README.md

 >- `-mv`: move the content of source to target
 >>- `java -jar app.jar -mv .\source to .\target`

->- to move directries with : ","
+>- to move directories with : ","
 >>- `java -jar app.jar -mv source1, source2 to target`